geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And claim the joy to noble natures dear,

-" When smiles contend with beauty's grateful tear ?" —
+" When smiles contend with beauty's grateful tear?" —

 " What! yield the Veil, that late I deeply swore
-" To her I never, never would restore ! —
+" To her I never, never would restore! —
 " I sought her love, and pleas'd she heard my tale,
 " Pledge of her faith, she freely gave the Veil a She now with tears would claim, — but far away 600